Preface

 Once a PDF document has been published, maintenance can be difficult and requires specialized, licensed, and expensive software.
 Even with the software, it's often impossible to modify a document's structure without an extensive amount of work as the layout tends to shift around to accommodate the changes.

 It's considerably easier to generate a new PDF from the source material than it is to maintain an existing documents.
-However, the originals are often difficult to track within an organization or are discarded once the document is published.
+However, the originals are often difficult to track within an organization or are, in my experience, often discarded once the document is published.

 Lack of documentation